microbit-foundation/dev-docs/hardware/1-3-revision.md

 ### Bluetooth Wireless Communication

-The on board 2.4GHz transciever supports Bluetooth communications via the Nordic S110 SoftDevice, which provides a fully qualified Bluetooth low energy stack.
+The on-board 2.4GHz transceiver supports Bluetooth communications via the Nordic S110 SoftDevice, which provides a fully qualified Bluetooth low energy stack.
 This allows the micro:bit to communicate with a wide range of Bluetooth devices, including smartphones and tablets.

 | item          | details